rh-01/Hex-Keypad/README.md

 - pushbutton
 - double D flip flop [74HC74]
 - quad NAND (74HC00)
-- 3 inverters (can be used from clock module above)
+- 3 inverters (can be used from clock module above) for indicator LEDs
-- 3 LEDs to indicate input mode (yellow for MAR and 2xred for RAM)
+- 3 LEDs to indicate input mode (yellow for MAR and 2 x red for RAM)

 ## Key encoder
 Converts the button presses of the hex keyboard into a 4 bit code and consists of the following components: